-Microsoft confirms that Windows Phone 8 will be upgradeableAlex Wagner - Senior News Editor
+Microsoft confirms that Windows Phone 8 will be upgradeableAlex Wagner - Deputy Managing Editor, News Desk

 When Microsoft announced Windows Phone 8 last year, it also had to break a bit of bad news to the early adopters of its new Windows Phone platform by revealing that Windows Phone 7 hardware would not be upgraded to Windows Phone 8.
 Instead, those devices would be bumped up to Windows Phone 7.8, which recently started rolling out with the new Start screen and resizable Live Tiles of Windows Phone 8 but without some goodies like over the air firmware updates and removable microSD support.
 The good news for Windows Phone 8 users is that they won't face a similar experience.

 Greg Sullivan, who works at Microsoft as a senior marketing manager, today confirmed to PCMag that Windows Phone 8 is upgradable and that WP8 users don't need to worry about a repeat of the whole Windows Phone 7/7.8 situation.
 "We're going to have an upgrade path going forward," Sullivan explained.

 Windows Phone 7.8 was a nice update for Windows Phone 7 owners, bringing several of the cosmetic changes of Windows Phone 8 and breathing a bit of new life into the WP7 hardware.
 It's also worth noting that many of the new features of Windows Phone 8, like support for higher-resolution displays and NFC, don't matter to Windows Phone 7 users anyway because they're hardware-related.